wiseman-timelord/Shutdown-NOW/README.md

 - Major graphics issues, where the startMenu/PartOfDisplay is obscured.
 - You may prefer to just click on a batch to shutdown.
 - You dont want to, open a console and type "Shutdown /?", to remember how to make the timer NOW.
+- It saves making a batch for the process, and is done well enough.

 ## Reqirements
 - Windows OS.